What is a customer health score?

 Finally, you should examine the results of your configuration to see if it's representative of some of your well-understood customers — both healthy and at-risk accounts.

-If the results don't line up with your expectations, scale your metrics back to simplify your troubleshooting process.
+If the results don't line up with your expectations, scale your metrics back to simplify the troubleshooting process.
 Lastly, ensure each account is using the right health score configuration as they progress in their customer journey.

 There's no hard science to configuring a health score, and some accounts may not fit perfectly into your mold.
 But with some careful consideration, and a bit of tweaking, you should be able to come up with a model that does an effective job of capturing the health of your customers.